History of the Communist Party of the Soviet Union

 The history of the Communist Party of the Soviet Union was generally perceived as covering that of the Bolshevik faction of the Russian Social Democratic Labour Party from which it evolved.
-The date 1912 is often identified as the time of the formation of the Communist Party of the Soviet Union as a distinct party, and its history since then can roughly be divided into the following periods:
+In 1912, the party formally split, and the predecessor to the Communist Party of the Soviet Union became a distinct entity.
+Its history since then can roughly be divided into the following periods: